Search this Site:

 Total$700

 An expense total of $700 per day for a family is pricey from any angle!
-Adding to this is the one time expense for the rudimentary items such as ski-gloves, goggles, bib, thermals, helmets, etc. and operating cost spiral out of control very swiftly.
+Adding to this is the one time expense for the rudimentary items such as ski-gloves, goggles, bib, thermals, helmets, etc. and operating cost spiral out of control very quickly.

 Equipment TypeConditionPriceSource & Description